8 Minutes Of Reading

 If you run an online store, this shift has real implications.

-The full order lifecycle matters.
 UCP is not just about completing purchases.
-It also supports identity linking and order management, and it is designed to evolve.
-Your backend should generate consistent order IDs, track fulfillment reliably, and provide post-purchase updates in a structured way.
+It also supports identity linking and order management and is designed to evolve.
+Your backend should generate consistent order IDs, track fulfillment reliably, and provide structured post-purchase updates.

 Tracking and Measurement Gets Tricky

-One thing that catches many businesses off guard is measurement.
 When purchases happen inside AI Mode or Gemini instead of on your website, browser-based analytics can miss them.

 You need server-side purchase confirmation that captures order ID, value, currency, and timestamps independently of browser tracking.
 Otherwise, you risk double-counting purchases or missing them entirely.